+VLFBERHT+ | Robotics

 ISO 10218 / ISO 15066

-Every actuator command is decomposed into an Intent Payload before execution.
-Reversibility is classified across 6 tiers: fully reversible (home position), configuration reversible, operationally reversible, contextually reversible, partially irreversible (surface contact), cognitively/reputationally irreversible.
-Cognitive Contamination Radius is computed -- the count of human decision nodes downstream affected by this action's consequences.
-A state machine monitors GQS degradation over the active session and auto-tightens the circuit threshold as behavioral quality falls, without waiting for a hard threshold breach.
+Every actuator command is evaluated for reversibility before execution.
+Actions range from fully reversible (position moves) to irreversible (cuts, welds, placements).
+Downstream impact is computed—how many human decision nodes are affected by this action's consequences.
+A state machine monitors AI quality degradation over the active session and auto-tightens safety thresholds as behavioral quality falls, without waiting for a hard threshold breach.

 Robot Categories